10 Best Herbal Creams For Acid Reflux

 glycyrrhiza glabra cream

-Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal medicine for its soothing properties, and it is sometimes incorporated into herbal creams for acid reflux relief.
+Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal medicine for its potential soothing effects on the digestive system.

 matricaria chamomilla cream